Steve Book

-Steven Kim Book (born 7 July 1969) is an English former professional football goalkeeper who is currently employed as the goalkeeping coach at Cheltenham Town.
+Steven Kim Book (born 7 July 1969) is an English former professional football goalkeeper who is the former goalkeeping coach at Cheltenham Town.

 Book represented a number of clubs in the English football league system during a career which began in 1988 at Welton Rovers and concluded with a two-year stint as player-goalkeeping coach at Cheltenham Town between 2010 and 2012.
 He then retired from playing to focus on coaching at Cheltenham Town.

+Career

 Early career

-The son of a former professional goalkeeper, Kim Book, and nephew of the former Manchester City manager Tony Book, Steve began his career on the South-West non-league circuit with clubs such as Paulton Rovers, Welton Rovers, Frome Town and Weston-super-Mare.
-He moved on to Bath City and spent the initial part of the 1993/4 at Brighton without breaking into the first team though he did make a couple of appearances for Slough Town whilst on loan there.
-A change of management saw him return to the non-league scene with Frome Town before a period at Lincoln City where he was an unused substitute in a couple of League Cup ties in the 1994/95 season.
+The son of former professional goalkeeper Kim Book and nephew of the former Manchester City manager Tony Book, Book began his career on the South-West non-league circuit with clubs such as Paulton Rovers, Welton Rovers, Frome Town and Weston-super-Mare.
+He moved on to Bath City and spent the initial part of the 1993–94 at Brighton without breaking into the first team though he did make a couple of appearances for Slough Town whilst on loan there.
+A change of management saw him return to the non-league scene with Frome Town before a period at Lincoln City where he was an unused substitute in a couple of League Cup ties in the 1994–95 season.

 Forest Green Rovers

-In September 1994 he joined Forest Green Rovers.
-Although his number of appearances are unknown, he spent three years at the Nailsworth club before an £8,000 transfer took him to Cheltenham Town in July 1997.
+In September 1994 Book joined Forest Green Rovers.
+He spent three years at the Nailsworth club making 125 appearances, before an £8,000 transfer took him to Cheltenham Town in July 1997.

 Cheltenham Town

-He was the first choice goalkeeper at Cheltenham for seven years, leading them to promotion into the League, a F A Trophy win, then into Nationwide Division 2 via the playoffs in 2002.
-His career at Cheltenham also seen him win England semi-pro honours and The Conference Team of the year 98–99.
+Book was the first-choice goalkeeper at Cheltenham for seven years, leading them to promotion into the League, a FA Trophy win, then into the Football League Second Division via the playoffs in 2002.
+His career at Cheltenham also seen him win England semi-pro honours and The Conference Team of the year 1998–99.

 He left Cheltenham in the summer of 2004 and joined Swindon Town.